SpencerDuncan8/Crossfit_Workout_App/README.md

 # BlockFit: Workout Tracker & Builder

 A premium web application to guide your fitness journey.
-Get started immediately with professionally designed programs or use the powerful editor to create, plan, and track your own custom functional fitness workouts.
+Get started immediately with professionally designed programs from the Template Library or use the powerful editor to create, plan, and track your own custom functional fitness workouts.

-## 🎯 Current Status: Stripe Integration Complete ✅
+## 🎯 Current Status: Complete Freemium Model & Template Library ✅

-The application now features a complete freemium model with secure payment processing.
+The application now features a complete freemium model with secure payment processing and a powerful, filterable Template Library.
 Users can experience the full app locally before upgrading to premium for cloud synchronization.

 -   **Goal:** Provide a full-featured experience without requiring immediate sign-up, while enabling powerful cross-device synchronization for paid subscribers.
 -   **Method:** The free tier saves all user data in **`localStorage`** for single-device use.
 Premium users get **Firebase Authentication** + **Cloud Firestore** sync across all devices.